scguoi/astron-agent/CONTRIBUTING.md

 This project adheres to a code of conduct.
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to the project maintainers.

 Please read our [Code of Conduct](.github/code_of_conduct.md) for details on our commitment to providing a welcoming and inclusive environment for all contributors.

+## Contributor License Agreement

+Before your contribution can be accepted, you must sign a Contributor License Agreement (CLA).
+This clarifies the intellectual property license granted with your contributions.

+- **Individual Contributors**: Please sign the [Individual Contributor License Agreement (ICLA)](docs/ICLA.md)
+- **Corporate Contributors**: If you are contributing on behalf of a company, please sign the [Corporate Contributor License Agreement (CCLA)](docs/CCLA.md)

+### How to Sign

+1. Download and print the appropriate CLA document
+2. Fill in and sign the agreement
+3. Scan and email the signed PDF to: **ifly_opensource@iflytek.com**

+Your first pull request will not be merged until we have received your signed CLA.

 ## Getting Started